Sasmitha05/august-attic/README.md

 # august-attic

-🎧 August Attic
-August Attic is a full-stack web application that blends merchandise shopping with live Spotify music streaming.
+🎧 August Attic is a full-stack web application that blends merchandise shopping with live Spotify music streaming.
 It offers users an immersive experience where they can browse exclusive merch, preview music, and manage a shopping cart, all in one sleek platform.

 🌟 Features
 🔐 Authentication